Introduction

 What Specific Regulations Influence the Burial Depth of Fiber Optic Cables?

-Some challenges in following these rules include:
+Some challenges in adhering to these rules include:

 What are the best practices for ensuring long-term durability?